Allan Macintyre

 Oceanology-

-In 2011, I began experimenting with large-format cameras housed in specially designed waterproof casings to document coral reef environments.
+In 2011, I began experimenting with large-format cameras in specially designed waterproof housings to document coral reef environments.
 This process-driven work, partly guided by chance, involves capturing a single image per dive and often superimposing multiple exposures onto a single sheet of film during each descent.
-To reflect the complexity of marine ecosystems, I have also explored combining positive and negative images from different dives, creating layered visual narratives.
+To reflect the complexity of marine ecosystems, I have also explored combining positive and negative images from different dives.
 This approach draws inspiration from the early 20th-century German photographer Heinz Hajek-Halke, whose kinetic montages merged positive and negative forms.

 This series has personal significance, as it began during trips to assist my father, a marine sedimentologist who studied coral reefs, as he approached retirement.
 Over the course of his career, the collapse of reef ecosystems has been devastating, and the scope of this disaster is particularly acute for those who have dedicated their lives to studying them.